ydv129/VellaMinds/QUICKSTART.md

-# Quick Start Guide - Vital Flow
+# Quick Start Guide - Vella Minds

 ## 1️⃣ Prerequisites
 Make sure you have: